 - Women, Infant and Children Nutrition Program – WIC

-Fort Belknap Service Unit operates a 6-bed critical access hospital (CAH) located at the Fort Belknap Agency, Harlem, Montana, and a satellite health clinic located in Hays, approximately 35 miles away.
+Fort Belknap Service Unit is a Joint Commission 6-bed critical access hospital (CAH) located at the Fort Belknap Agency, Harlem, Montana, and a satellite health clinic located in Hays, approximately 35 miles away.
 The 6-bed CAH provides the majority of the health care for all Gros Ventres, Assiniboines, and eligible Native American patients on and near the Fort Belknap Reservation.
-The 6-bed hospital replaced an old 12-bed hospital as a Medical Assistance Facility.
-A Medical Assistance Facility Pilot Program was developed and designed to support rural areas by creating standards that small hospitals could meet for CMS payments.
-In March 1998, the Fort Belknap Health Center was the first Indian Health Service critical access hospital in the nation.
-The successful pilot program went into a nation-wide program called critical access hospitals in August 1998.

-The staff of the Fort Belknap Service Unit work with the Fort Belknap Tribes to complement each others health services.
-Because of the close working relationship, the Tribes have given Indian Health Service providers hunting and fishing privileges on the reservation.
-They pay the same price as enrolled Tribal members for licenses to hunt deer, antelope, elk, buffalo, and game birds.
-There are pow wows throughout the year, county fairs and rodeos in the summer, and high school basketball games that have large community support.
+Because of the close working relationship, the Tribes have given Indian Health Service providers hunting and fishing privileges on the reservation, to hunt deer, antelope, elk, buffalo, and game birds.
+The area offers activities for all seasons from fishing, hiking, hunting, river rafting and all winter sports.
+Cultural events include pow wows throughout the year, county fairs and rodeos in the summer, and high school basketball games that have large community support.
 Besides the many activities and sights to take part in and see near the service unit, a short 3 hours drive will take you to Glacier National Park and a 6 hour drive can take you to Yellowstone National Park.
-“Big City” amenities and entertainment can be found with a drive to Billings or Great Falls, two of the largest cities in Montana.
+"Big City" amenities and entertainment can be found with a drive to Billings or Great Falls, two of the largest cities in Montana.